 If you would like to know more about concealed showers and how to install them, see our project here.

-For the purposes of this guide, we will be explaining how to replace an exposed thermostatic shower mixer valve.
+For the purposes of this guide, we will be explaining how to fit or replace the most common type of mixer shower; the exposed thermostatic shower mixer valve.
 If you are looking to replace a concealed shower mixer valves, as mentioned above, this is not an easy job and involves removing sections of wall etc so refer to our concealed showers project here.

 Step 1 – Initial Preparation Work